 It is true that this argument does not prove the existence of the God we know and love.
-It simply proves that something must be eternal.
-To learn more about this eternal being, we will have to continue farther down the path of natural theology.
+It simply proves that there is something out there who is eternal and has the power of creation.

 Is it not possible that the world has just always existed?

-This is what every non-theist must believe.
+This is what every non-theist must believe; see Chalmers.
 The evidence of science, however, makes this an impossible theory.

 Because most scientists have abandoned the steady-state theory of the universe in favor of the big bang theory.
 Furthermore, science teaches us that the world is running down as per the second law of thermodynamics.
 Now if the world were eternal, it would have long since reached the state of entropy.
 But the universe has clearly not reached entropy; and therefore, is not eternal.